adityagarwal15/adityagarwal15/README.md

 ## 🚀 Noteworthy Projects
 - [**JobSync**](https://github.com/adityagarwal15/JobSync) - An AI-driven job portal that matches job seekers with the right opportunities 👜
 - [**Bugease**](https://github.com/adityagarwal15/BUGEASE) - A tool for efficiently tracking and managing bugs in college projects 🚗
-- [**ZenClock**](https://github.com/adityagarwal15/ZENCLOCK) - A productivity tool with an engaging UI/UX designed to keep you on track 🎮
+- [**BalancedPitch**](https://github.com/adityagarwal15/BalancedPitch) - An AI Transparency Advocacy Platform focusing on artist rights and AI transparency🎵

 ---